magento/merchdocs/src/catalog/catalog-shared-pricing-structure.md

 ## Step 3: Set custom prices

-You can set custom pricing for each product individually, or use the Action control to set custom pricing as a fixed amount or percentage for multiple product records.
+You can set custom pricing for each product individually or use the Action control to set custom pricing as a fixed amount or percentage for multiple product records.

 | Fixed | Specifies the final product price.
 For example, if you enter a fixed price of $10.00, the price in the storefront for the corresponding company is $10.00. |
 | Percentage | Determines the custom price based on the discount percent.
 For example, to offer a 10 percent discount, set the custom price type to `Percentage` and enter `10`.
 The discounted custom price is 90 percent of the original product price. |

-Use the Custom Price column of the grid to set the discount to a fixed amount or a percentage for the following product types:
+Use the _Custom Price_ column of the grid to set the discount to a fixed amount or a percentage for the following product types:

 - [Simple]({% link catalog/product-create-simple.md %}) (including configurable product variations)
 - [Bundle]({% link catalog/product-create-bundle.md %})
 - [Downloadable]({% link catalog/product-create-downloadable.md %})
 - [Virtual]({% link catalog/product-create-virtual.md %})

-The Custom Price column is blank for [configurable]({% link catalog/product-create-configurable.md %}) and [grouped]({% link catalog/product-create-grouped.md %}) products types, and [gift cards]({% link catalog/product-gift-card.md %}).
+The Custom Price column is blank for [configurable]({% link catalog/product-create-configurable.md %}) and [grouped]({% link catalog/product-create-grouped.md %}) products types and for [gift cards]({% link catalog/product-gift-card.md %}).

-The selection of products in the grid cannot be changed from the Custom Prices page.
+The selection of products in the grid cannot be changed from the _Custom Prices_ page.
 However, you can use the progress indicator at the top of the page to return to the previous step and change the selection of products.

 ### Apply a custom price

-1. For a multisite installation, set the **Website** chooser to the website where the custom prices apply.
+1. For a multi-site installation, set **Website** to the website where the custom prices apply.

     ![]({% link images/images-b2b/catalog-shared-scope-pricing-step2.png %}){: .zoom}
     _Choose Website_